senseiwells/EssentialClient/docs/ClientMacros.md

 Conditions are used to check whether something is true or false, and a list of things that you are able to check are [here](#available-conditions).

-The structure of conditions is very important, when using an if it must be structured like this:
+The structure of conditions is very important, when using an if it must be structured 1 of 2 ways, [2nd way here](#other-way-to-structure-ifs), like this:
 ```
 if [condition] == [wanted_value] {
     [function]